 This hearty green plays a significant role in the cuisine of Georgia.
 Collard greens are often dressed up with butter, smoked ham, or bacon, which adds a unique flavor to the dish.
 It’s also possible to prepare collard greens with vinegar or hot sauce.
 Serve alongside your favorite entree.

 Georgia is well known for its Vidalia onions, which are produced in this state.
 There’s only a small area of the state where these onions grow and they are renowned for their sweetness.

 Vidalia onions thrive in Georgia’s climate, which is characterized by warm days and cool nights, and sandy soil that helps the onions grow well.
 They are typically harvested in late spring or early summer.
 These onions can be found in supermarkets across the country.

 There are almost as many peanut butter pie recipes as there are Georgia families, so this rich and creamy dessert is a staple for church potlucks.
 The ingredients are simple – sugar, cream, peanut butter, and eggs – but the outcome is truly delicious.
 Let the pie sit overnight in the refrigerator to get the filling firm enough.
 Peanut butter pie is a staple at every Southern gathering.

 Chicken and Waffles

-The combination of a warm waffle topped with a rich, tasty, mouth-watering chicken that has been lightly breaded and deep fried to perfection.
+The combination of a warm waffle topped with a rich, tasty, mouth-watering chicken that’s been lightly breaded and deep fried to perfection is one you must try.
 One of the most delectable dishes in the world, this dish can be enjoyed in its simplest form or as an appetizer.